 ProgrammeBefore the first session, you will be sent details of the editorial case study that forms the central example for the course.
 Completing the tasks will take 30 minutes and is required before attending on Day 1.
-There will also be homework tasks set between the three days, each requiring around 30 minutes.
+There will also be homework tasks set between the three days, each requiring around 30 minutes' study time.

 Managing content and processes

 The course consists of three x 3.5-hour sessions, each a mixture of delivery and interaction using Zoom breakout rooms and other online tools.
 There will be breaks in the session with the opportunity to do exercises and take a break.
 The course will run on from 9am to 12.30pm on each day.